Optimizing Vaccine Site Locations While Considering Travel Inconvenience and Public Health Outcomes: Conclusion

-We must acknowledge several limitations of this work.
-We assume the capacities of different vaccination sites are uniform.
-In reality, different places might have different capacities based on their size and number of nurses.
-We only consider individuals' residence/work HD in vaccine assignment.
-However, additional factors like age and work industry could also be taken into consideration.
 Our model assumes that all individuals receive their vaccinations at \textit{mega-sites}.
 In practical terms, these \textit{mega-sites} are operational primarily in the initial stages and are eventually phased out as vaccinations become available at local clinics.
 Nonetheless, this is unlikely to significantly affect our findings since historically, the majority of vaccinations occur at \textit{mega-sites}, and minor variations in the number of people getting vaccinated through the optimization model do not substantially alter the solution.
+Our model incorporates varying levels of detail to reflect differences in the availability of information, data, or preferences across its components.
+The vaccination rate in our model is higher but still comparable to empirical data.
+We assumed full vaccination in the model, which is not realistically achievable.
+While travel time within larger HDs like San Fernando was not initially considered, a sensitivity analysis incorporating these factors demonstrated that the solution held consistent.
+We acknowledge that the herd immunity level is subject to uncertainty due to assumptions made and uncertainty in disease dynamics.
+However, we performed additional analyses using 80\% and 100\% herd immunity thresholds and found that the selection of \textit{mega-site} locations remained stable.
+Additionally, herd immunity thresholds tend to be similar across various diseases; for example, in our COVID-19 case study, we calculated an average herd immunity threshold close to 97\%, similar with that of measles \citep{ashby2021herd}.

 Despite these limitations, we believe that this work provides interesting insights into not only the locations of vaccine sites but also the allocation of vaccines.
 Our paper provides a tractably solvable optimization formulation and a numerical example to show how to reduce the travel burden and prevent more infections from the empirical approach.
 These results provide insight into future work on improving vaccination strategies to manage the disease burden in scenarios where an outbreak is ongoing and a new vaccine has just been introduced.
+While prior work on optimal location focused primarily on inconvenience, our model incorporates health considerations (such as prioritization) and commuting patterns, adding realism to the traditional transportation problem.